SaifVelly/CIT-CelluleWeb/README.md

 Projects

-To solidify your understanding and apply your skills, we encourage you to work on the following projects:
+To solidify your understanding and apply your skills, we will work on the following projects:

-    Personal Website: Build a simple website showcasing your skills and projects.
+    Blog web project : Create a blog web project for a better understanding of the CRUD operations.
     To-Do List App: Create a web application to manage tasks.
-    E-commerce Store: Develop a basic online store with product listings and a shopping cart.

-Additional Resources

-    Online Tutorials: Explore platforms like freeCodeCamp, Codecademy, and MDN Web Docs for in-depth tutorials.
-    Online Courses: Consider paid courses on platforms like Udemy or Coursera for structured learning.
-    Open-Source Projects: Contribute to open-source projects to gain real-world experience.
+(In this case the data will be stored using MongoDB int his case)

 Happy Coding!